During my travels, I’ve been fortunate to see and experience much that is worth sharing.

 In some places, I discovered markers in Google Earth that, when clicked, displayed photos shared on Google Earth by “those who had gone before.”
 In those early days, few photo contributors had ventured into the North Dakota “outback”.
 But in places where multiple photos have been uploaded, both Google Earth and Google Maps have served me well as a preview of what I might see, before actually traveling to the place in person.

-I began that adventure early in the morning, exploring north of the river in McKenzie County, and was surprised to find such a diversity of color in the upland breaks—as can be seen in the photo at left.
+I began that adventure early in the morning, exploring north of the river in McKenzie County, and was surprised to find such a diversity of color in the upland breaks—as can be seen in the photo shown here.
 Not just the dull earth tones one usually associates with the Badlands, but an abundance of goldenrod and rabbitbrush, along with patches of pale violet prairie asters.
 Hillsides dotted with juniper, elm, and golden aspen trees made the perfect backdrop.

 Enthralled by what I’d discovered just a few miles off the pavement, I consulted my map of the Grasslands and picked a route that would lead me to the north bank of the Little Missouri River.

 Finally, where my route descended to the river, a fenced-off bog halted further progress, and I had no choice but to make a U-turn.
 Alas, I turned too close to the riverbank, and my SUV sank into the slick, boggy clay near the river.
-As you probably know, once the undercarriage of your vehicle hits the ground, traction is lost—and with it, all hope of getting out unassisted.
+As you probably know, once the undercarriage of one’s vehicle hits the ground, traction is lost—and with it, all hope of getting out unassisted.

 Amazingly, help came within minutes, in the person of an irate rancher astride an ATV.
 His son-in-law had spotted me from the high bluffs on the Dunn County side of the river.
 The older rancher was in no mood to assist me; I had, after all, disregarded all of his “No Trespassing” signs on my way into the place.
 But before leaving me, he was kind enough to ask his son-in-law to help me get unstuck from the muck.